Visiting Bhutan in April: Best Time for Spring Blooms, Festivals, and More

 A Clear View of the Himalaya from Dochula Pass in April

 There are hundreds of species of birds in Bhutan, both local indigenous species and migrant birds.
-Thimphu and Paro are favorite areas for birdwatching in the spring months, and other areas include Haa and Punakha.
+Thimphu and Paro are favorite areas for Bhutan birdwatching tours in the spring months, and other popular areas include Haa and Punakha.

 Watching Bird in Bhutan in April